Default schema¶

 1 2 3 4 5 6 7 8 9 10 11 12 | from graphene import Int from djraphql import SchemaBuilder from djraphql.schemas.default import DefaultSchema my_schema = DefaultSchema( field_type_map_overrides={ 'AutoField': Int, 'BigAutoField': String, 'OneToOneField': Int, } ) schema_generator = SchemaBuilder(schema=my_schema) |

-Filtering via where
+Filtering via where¶

 The schema generated by DjraphQL is quite flexible: it can craft arbitrarily complex

-clauses as well as define a LIMIT
+WHERE and ORDER BY clauses as well as define a LIMIT and OFFSET.

 Predicates¶

-keyword provides the following constructs that allow us to craft
+The where keyword provides the following constructs that allow us to craft

 most any filtering logic.

-Equality (_eq
+Equality (_eq)¶

 query {